return to Natural Dog Health Remedies

 Another very common cause of diarrhea in puppies is stress.
 Usually a puppy will develop diarrhea if there is some kind of change in her surroundings that can cause her stress or excitement, e.g. first day to "school", a visit to the vet, or even when you have overnight visitors.

-Stress-related diarrhea is not serious and will usually go away when the stress is gone.
 In the meantime, try to monitor the situation and make sure that the puppy has enough fresh water to drink, and that she is well rested.

 Vaccinations

-One possible reaction to vaccinations is diarrhea.
+The answer is Yes!
+In fact, one possible reaction to vaccinations is diarrhea.
 If your puppy develops diarrhea and/or vomiting after vaccination, chances are she is having an adverse reaction to the vaccine (this condition is called vaccinosis).
-A dose of homeopathic remedy Thuja (30C) within two hours of the injection will usually solve the problem.

 Possible Causes of Chronic Diarrhea in Puppies

 If your puppy has chronic diarrhea, or if the diarrhea is very watery, or contains mucous or blood, then you need to take the puppy to the vet immediately.
-Diarrhea caused by the following is serious and can even be life-threatening if left untreated.

 Worms and Other Parasites

-Worm infestations can cause diarrhea in puppies.
 Roundworms are especially common in puppies.
 Some puppies acquire roundworms from their mothers, and infestation can only be detected by fecal analyses.
 In serious cases, the puppy will have diarrhea and vomiting.

 Other parasites such as Giardia or Coccidia can also cause diarrhea in puppies and dogs.
 Usually the diarrhea is foul-smelling (sometimes mucoid or bloody), and is accompanied by vomiting, dehydration, and appetite loss.